illinois-impact/2016fa_ece408_project/README.md

 ./ece408 ../data/test10.hdf5 ../data/model.hdf5 batch_size
 ~~~

 the `batch_size` must match the size of the dataset.
-If `batch_size` is unspecified, the default value is 10000, which is also the size of `data.hdf5`.
+If `batch_size` is unspecified, the default value is dependent on the input (10 for "../data/test10.hdf5", ..., 10000 for "../data/testfull.hdf5"), which is also the size of `data.hdf5`.

 ## How to Test